gvwilson/sensibleadventures/wrestler/wrestler.md

 His knit cap lies in the snow, revealing a leather and steel helmet on his head.
 He bellows and charges.
-The Anuat reverses his spear and braces himself.
+The Nukilik reverses his spear and braces himself.

 A sudden flash blinds them both.
 Someone howls at the magic glare,